awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

    1. Copy the string value of the **Sid** field in the policy statement\.

-1. From the AWS CLI, run `aws lambda remove-permission --function-name yourfunctionname —statement-id youridvalue`
+1. From the AWS CLI, run `aws lambda remove-permission --function-name yourfunctionname --statement-id youridvalue`

 ## \[Lambda\.2\] Lambda functions should use latest runtimes<a name="fsbp-lambda-2"></a>